-Mortgage rates will start the day at improved levels after a mortgage rate friendly Fed announcement yesterday sparked a rally in the Mortgage Backed Securities market.
+Mortgage rates for January 31, 2019 will start the day at improved levels after a mortgage rate friendly Fed announcement yesterday sparked a rally in the Mortgage Backed Securities market.
 Both the Mortgage Backed Securities market and the 10y yield opened the day flat to slightly negative (the 10y yield started the day at the 2.67% level).

 Yesterday’s Rally In Mortgage Backed Securities:

 Yesterday was a great day for mortgage rates as Mortgage Backed Securities staged a good rally post Fed announcement.
 However it’s too early to tell if it will be the start of another move down in mortgage rates or if this is just a short-term rally before mortgage rates move higher.

 If the temporary re-open of the government becomes permanent then that might push mortgage rates back up and/or a resolution to the trade tensions with China might push mortgage rates back up.
 In addition to that there is the economic data; especially Friday’s BLS Employment report.
 Corporate earnings and movements in the stock market might also play a factor with Mortgage Backed Securities/mortgage rates.

 Today we have the Core PCE report, Chicago PMI Employment Wages, Weekly Jobless Claims, Personal Incomes and New Home Sales.
 On Friday we have the BLS Employment report, ISM Manufacturing PMI, Retail Sales and Durable Goods.

 Next week have ISM-New York Index for January and Factory Ex-Transport on Monday.
 On Tuesday we have International Trade Data, ISM Non-Manufacturing and a 3y Note Auction.
 On Wednesday we have the weekly mortgage data (Refinance and Purchase applications) along with preliminary Productivity and Labor Costs for Q4.